yuvalmGS/gigaspaces-wiki-jekyll/xap97net/poco-metadata.markdown

 layout: post
 title:  Object Metadata
 categories: XAP97NET
-parent: object-entries.html
+parent: modeling-your-data.html
-weight: 100
+weight: 400
 ---

-{% summary %}Customizing object behaviour using space metadata attributes. {% endsummary %}
+{% summary %}{% endsummary %}

-# Overview

 In general, every object can be stored in the space - it does not have to inherit from a base class, implement an interface, or have any attributes decorating it.
 It doesn't even have to be Serializable, although it is recommended as a design practice, to keep in-line with .NET standards.
 The only requirement is to have a parameterless constructor.